 In a recent article we discussed which flooring offers the best return on your investment.
 Whether you’re looking at a complete kitchen remodel or a garage conversion it’s always worth considering ways of recouping your investment.
 In this home flooring guide we look at ways you can also make sure that you don’t waste money when paying for your latest home improvement.
 There are several smart ways to pay for new flooring in your home.
 Which one of these makes the most sense for you?

 1. Pay with Cash

 According to most personal finance advisors, if you’ve got the cash, you should use it on new purchases instead of putting them on credit or rolling them into some kind of a payment loan such as a home equity loan or mortgage.
 You won’t pay interest or late fees on things you’ve already paid for!
-If you are installing a less expensive option like vinyl or linoleum in a small space it just makes sense to save and pay cash.
+If you are installing a less expensive option like sheet vinyl or linoleum tiles in a small space it just makes sense to save and pay cash.